wreppun/n-queens/README.md

 Goals:

 1. implement the algorithm from wikipedia
+2. implement a DFS algorithm for NxN using Lists
+3. add in flipped + rotated checks

+Did not:

-x. implement a basic DFS algorithm for NxN, maybe using pairs
+- implement a basic DFS algorithm for NxN, maybe using pairs
-x. implement a faster DFS algorithm using arrays
+- implement a faster DFS algorithm using arrays
-2. implement a dfs algorithm using Lists
-4. add in flipped + rotated checks

 Possible optimizations: